micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/index.md

 Developing working and stable application from the scribbles to the final executing binary is long and hard tasks.
 During this process developers may come across stabilities issues, perfomances issues.
-In addition to these issues, some specified QoS might be difficul to quantify.
-Solving those problems without the proper tools might be a frustrating, tedious tasks leading to reduce developers efficiency.
+In addition to these issues, some specified QoS might be difficult to quantify.
+Solving those problems without the proper tools might be frustrating, tedious tasks leading to reduce developers efficiency.
 An adapted benchmarking tool could overcome all those development obstacles and increase development time.
 There are different KPI (Keep Performance Indicators) that one might be interested into.
 In the framework of